EarnForex/AutoTrading-Scheduler/README.md

 It can also attempt to close all trades (both open positions and pending orders) before disabling AutoTrading.

+AutoTrading Scheduler supports alert notifications to let you know when it triggers.

 ![AutoTrading Scheduler - an example chart with some schedule given for the week](https://github.com/EarnForex/AutoTrading-Scheduler/blob/master/README_Images/autotrading-scheduler-example.png)

 A more detailed description of the expert advisor can be found here: